nikhilbv/LND-Research/research.md

 - [x] Dataset for LND
 - [x] Implementation of LND DNN
 - [x] Visualization of Tusimple dataset
-- [ ] Testing on other LND dataset
+- [x] Testing on other LND dataset
-- [ ] Evaluation metrics for LND
+- [x] Evaluation metrics for LND

-* MaskRCNN 3 loss functions
-* Activation functions
-* Number of layers
-* Applications of False Positive and False negative
-* Evaluation experimentsc